spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 - Tasks: http://192.168.99.100:31595/d/scdf-tasks/tasks?refresh=10s

-You can collect metrics on a per-task or per-batch basis, or apply metrics collection to all deployed applications globally.
+You can collect metrics on a per-task or per-batch basis or globally apply metrics collection to all deployed applications.

-Let's use a custom Task application (i.e., `task-demo-metrics`) and define two different task definitions with this application (i.e., `task1` and `task2`):
+We can use a custom Task application (`task-demo-metrics`) and define two different task definitions (`task1` and `task2`) with this application :

 ```bash
 dataflow:>app register --name myTask --type task --uri docker://springcloud/task-demo-metrics:latest